Geopolitics Just Became Machine-Readable (AI Agents, Prediction Markets, and Real-Time Power Pricing)

 AI Agents as Diplomatic Interpreters

-AI agents do not “understand” diplomacy in narrative form.
+AI agents do not interpret diplomacy as narrative.

 • state transitions